phpro/grumphp/doc/installation/global.md

 export PATH="$HOME/.composer/vendor/bin:$PATH"
 ```

 That's all!
-The `grumphp` command will be available on your CLI and will be used by default.
+The `grumphp` command will be available on your CLI.

-**Note:** that you might want to re-initialize your project git hooks to make sure the system-wide executable is being used.
-Run the `grumphp git:init` command in the project directory.
+When your project also has a grumphp executable, this on will be used in favour of the one globally installed.

-**Note:** When you globally installed 3rd party tools like e.g. `phpunit`, those will also be used instead of the composer executables.
+The same goes for other tools like e.g. `phpunit` you have installed both globally and locally.